novalagung/dasarpemrogramanpython/docs/basic/instance-attribute-class-attribute.md

 class Pencil:

     def __init__(self):
-        self.note = "A class type to represent a book"
+        self.note = "A class type to represent a pencil"

 pencil1 = Pencil()
 pencil1.note = "A pencil"